magpie-ea/magpie-modules/README.md

 ### Progress Bar

 \_babe provides the option to include progress bars in the views specified in the `progress_bar.in` list passed to `babeInit`.
+Use the names of the views in `progress_bar.in`.

 You can use one of the following 3 styles (include pictues)